luanrabelo/dataFishing/README.md

 <a href="https://www.buymeacoffee.com/lprabelo">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/Eucalyp-Deus_Coffee.png/640px-Eucalyp-Deus_Coffee.png" width="10%">
 <br>
-Did you like my bioinformatic scripts?
-Buy me a coffee to help me make more!
+Did you like my scripts?
+So, please, buy me a coffee to keep me working on it..
 </a>
 </p>